 Printed Collections and Manuscript Collections

-A small portion of the Library’s printed collections are now stored offsite.
+Small portions of the Library’s Printed Collections and Manuscript Collections are now stored offsite.
 Any item with the designation of “Offsite” on a catalog record may be requested for onsite use in the Library’s reading room.
-Please keep in mind that it will it will take between two (2) and five (5) business days for collections to arrive, and you should plan your research accordingly.
+Please keep in mind that it will take between two (2) and five (5) business days for collections to arrive, and you should plan your research accordingly.
 A list of call number ranges being stored offsite can be found here.

 Researchers need an appointment to view materials from the Department of Prints, Photographs and Architectural Collections.
 To make an appointment, e-mail email@example.com.

 Please note appointments for Graphic Collections are only available Tuesday-Friday, year-round.

 Digital Collections are always available for research remotely at digitalcollections.nyhistory.org.